The benefits of walking and talking therapy

 I believe nature is intrinsically good for the soul, whether we are troubled or not, but especially so when we are struggling with problems.

 Just being connected to nature can be beneficial.
 I find that whatever people’s problems are – depression, anxiety, loss and grief, or any kind of difficult life transition, whether they are personal, relationship-based, family or work-related – they can be comfortably talked through while walking.
-And in these times of anxiety brought about by COVID-19, being outside in the open air is even more important.
-Walking can help to ground you and that in itself is good.
+Being outside in the open air is even more important.
+Walking can help to ground you, and that in itself is good.

 Share this article with a friend